williamwang61/YouTell/README.md

 # YouTell

+This is a personal project for learning Android development.
 YouTell is a local crowdsourcing news Android application where each individual can post news which is visible to people in the same local area.

-The server-side RESTful service is deployed at <a href="https://youtell-luckynine.rhcloud.com">https://youtell-luckynine.rhcloud.com</a>